Rasweb/Rasweb/README.md

 Hello, my name is Rasmus.
 I'm an aspiring System Developer, I'm studying at **Stockholms Technical Institute(STI)**, focusing on creating efficient solutions for real-world devices.

-Wokring on skills such as:
+Working on skills such as:
 * C
 * C++
 <!--